NordicSemiconductor/pc-ble-driver/Installation.md

 * SoftDevice s132 API version 6: `s132_nrf52_6.x.x` (only for nRF52 series ICs)
 * SoftDevice s140 API version 6: `s140_nrf52_6.x.x` (only for nRF52 series ICs)

-The HEX files in the `hex/sd_api_v<x>` folder include both the SoftDevice and the connectivity firmware which is required on the device to communicate with the `pc-ble-driver`.

 ##### [Back to top](#)
 ---

 ## Installing driver

+### Driver installation

 This communication library works over any kind of serial port (UART), but it is most often used over a Segger J-Link USB CDC UART.
 To set up the required J-Link drivers simply download and install the version matching you operating system:

 * [SEGGER J-Link](https://www.segger.com/jlink-software.html)

-After you have installed the required drivers and connected a J-Link enabled board (such as the Nordic Development Kits) the port should appear automatically.
+After you have installed the required drivers and connected a J-Link enabled board (such as the Nordic Development Kits) the port should be available.

 In addition, you have to disable the `Mass Storage Device` in order to use `pc-ble-driver` to communicate with the device, [see `data corruption or drops issue` here](./issues/Issues#Data-corruption-or-drops).

+### Driver validation

 #### Validating on Windows